PostHog/posthog.com/contents/tutorials/ruby-on-rails-analytics.md

 ---
-title: How to set up Ruby on Rails analytics, feature flags and more
+title: 'How to set up Ruby on Rails analytics, feature flags and more'
 date: 2023-02-02
-author: ["ian-vanagas"]
+author:
+  - ian-vanagas
 showTitle: true
 sidebar: Docs
-tags: ["configuration", "feature flags", "persons", "events"]
+tags:
+  - configuration
+  - feature flags
+  - persons
+  - events
 ---

 Ruby on Rails is a popular fullstack web framework used by companies like Shopify, GitHub, Twitch, and more.